 - Improved health and cleaner and safer environment

 Developing countries can benefit from GM crops by being able to increase food production, lower production cost and food prices, improve food quality and preserve the environment.
 The new generation of nutritionally enhanced GM crops could also play a key role in helping alleviate micronutrient malnutrition and generate affordable and accessible pharmaceuticals and vaccines for many developing countries.

 What are the other potential benefits/uses of GM/biotech crops?

 Food production – this is an area in which biotechnology plays a significant role in the production of ingredients, vitamins, starter cultures and enzymes for food processing.

 Agriculture – fruits and vegetables can be improved in appearance, taste, nutrient content, storage life, resistance to certain pests and even stability under unfavorable climatic conditions.

 Environmental management – biotechnology offers new opportunities for the protection of the environment.
-For example, genetically modified bacteria may one day be used to convert organic wastes to useful products or clean up
+For example, genetically modified bacteria may one day be used to convert organic wastes to useful products or clean up oil spills.

 Will GM/biotech crops wipe out and replace varieties from traditional breeding?
 Why?